Mississippi abortion law would invite widespread bans, providers tell Supreme Court

-To do so, said lawyers for the state’s only abortion clinic, would be to “abandon a rule of law that this Court has said uniquely implicates the country’s ‘confidence in the Judiciary.”
+To do so, said lawyers for the state’s only abortion clinic and a doctor, would be to “abandon a rule of law that this Court has said uniquely implicates the country’s ‘confidence in the Judiciary.”
 The quoted statement is from the court’s 1992 decision in Casey v.
 Planned Parenthood, in which the court upheld the essential holding of Roe and said states may not impose an undue burden on a woman’s right to the procedure.

 The court’s review of the Mississippi law, which prohibits almost all abortions after 15 weeks of gestation, has taken on even more significance since the Supreme Court earlier this month let a more restrictive Texas law go into effect.